Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 **You're all set!** 🎉

 Your Stirling-PDF deployment is ready for production use.
-If you have any questions or need assistance, don't hesitate to reach out to our community or consider upgrading to Pro/Enterprise for dedicated support.
+If you have any questions or need assistance, don't hesitate to reach out to our community or consider upgrading to a paid plan (Server or Enterprise) for dedicated support.

 Happy PDF processing! 📄✨